headerSearch form

 Research Areas & Core Activities

-We believe that innovation comes from the creativity and insight stimulated with the interaction of academia.
-Partnerships with leading universities and institutes are indispensable for SRJ's research and development activities.
-SRJ is actively conducting more than 100 research partnerships every year with universities and research institutes in Japan.
+We believe that innovation comes from the creativity and insight stimulated through the interaction with academia.
+Partnerships with leading universities and institutes are indispensable for DSRJ's research and development activities.
+DSRJ is actively conducting research partnerships with universities and research institutes in Japan.

 Address & Contact